Book and Lyrics by

 Frederick Heide & Lee Becker

 Music by Frederick Heide & James Kaplan

-The world’s only metaphysical cheese curd musical returns for its 10th season — one of Northern Sky’s longest-running musical comedies!
+The world’s only metaphysical cheese curd musical returns for its 30th anniversary — one of Northern Sky’s longest-running musical comedies!
 Belgians follows the antics of bachelor farmers and brothers, Roger and Leo Dewarzeger.
 Angelique, a clumsy guardian angel, and Mildred, the invisible chicken, help Roger and Leo discover the meaning of life and save the universe.
 An audience favorite!

 Produced in 1994, 1995, 1996, 1998, 1999, 2000, 2006, 2007 & 2012

 “Very funny…loopy…disarming…quirky…Audiences guffaw at songs such as ‘Cheese Curds, Booyah, and Beer.'”

 “A popular laugh-fest with a profound metaphysical theme at its heart.”

 “An around the bend show with a moral….comical with an amiable tone.”